Down Payment Resource Advisory Board

 Eric Bleke has spent almost his entire career in early stage technology.
 Early on, Bleke joined Enterprise Computer Systems where he helped computerize the retail building supply industry.
 He later continued through a series of successful entrepreneurial ventures.
 On the cusp of the arrival of the Internet, Bleke co-founded Technologic, a pioneering Internet security firm that developed one of the first and most successful firewall appliances used by major corporations worldwide.

 After Technologic was acquired, he co-founded Catalysta Partners, a venture catalyst firm focused on providing leadership and strategy for early stage technology companies.
-In 2011, Bleke joined StarPound Technologies as President / COO specifically to look for emerging market needs that could be addressed by the company’s cutting-edge multimedia development platform.
+Bleke served as President of StarPound Technologies and later founded CX Technologies.
+In early 2019, Bleke joined Lucid Scientific, an early stage biotech device company as COO.

 Bleke holds BS and MBA degrees from the University of Georgia.